Chronic wasting disease in Utah

-It is unlawful to import dead elk, mule deer, or white-tailed deer or their parts, except for the carcass parts listed above, from the following states, provinces, game management units, equivalent wildlife management units, or counties.
+It is unlawful to import dead mule deer, white-tailed deer, elk, moose or their parts, except for the carcass parts listed above, from the following states, provinces, game management units, equivalent wildlife management units, or counties.
 Additional areas may be added as necessary.

-- Illinois: Counties of Boone, DeKalb, DuPage, Grundy, Jo Daviess, Kane, Kendall, LaSalle, McHenry, Ogle, Stephenson and Winnebago
+- Illinois: Counties of Boone, DeKalb, DuPage, Grundy, Jo Daviess, Kane, Kendall, LaSalle, McHenry, Ogle, Stephenson, Will, and Winnebago

 - Maryland: Allegany County